strtok, getenv,

 — Whether the registered constraint handler set by

-the set_constraint_handler_s
+the set_constraint_handler_s has thread

 storage duration (K.3.6.1.1).